 The temple complex was under constant construction for over 500 years, as it was common for pharaohs to erect statues, temples, and monuments there as a way to symbolize their legacy.
 For this reason, it is an invaluable historical landmark that has helped scholars to better understand the evolution of ancient Egypt during the Middle Kingdom and Early Christian ages.

-Hatsheput at Karnak
+Hatshepsut at Karnak

-As mentioned above, one of the pharaohs who contributed to the monuments at Karnak was Hatsheput.
+As mentioned above, one of the pharaohs who contributed to the monuments at Karnak was Hatshepsut.
 While she originally erected two obelisks, only one of the originals remained standing until 2022 when the other obelisk was replicated and resurrected with the original top portion.

 Did you know that there is also an Egyptian obelisk in the heart of Paris?
 You can see it in our Self Guided Walking Tour of Paris Along the Seine.